patmoore/grandperspective/docs/README.txt

 - PowerPC/Intel processor

   This version of the application has been released as a Universal Binary.
-Doing so is actually a bit of a hassle for me, as I cannot build Universal Binaries from my own machine; donations to support the required upgrade are therefore greatly appreciated :-).
-You can find out how to make a donation on the GrandPerspective website.
+It took a while, but I can now build Universal Binaries from my own machine.
+Thanks to everyone that has shown support by making a donation, as these have been used to fund the required upgrade to Leopard.

   Many thanks to Martin Kahr who has been making Universal Binaries available for earlier releases of GrandPerspective.
 Also thanks